 Rather than erasing these developments, it was explained that Barbara had been given a spinal implant which would allow her to walk, fight, and acrobatically dash around Gotham City once again - a device which remains part of her life in her current status quo (we'll get to that momentarily).

-She's now appearing as a regular cast member of Nightwing alongside Dick Grayson, with whom she's had an on-again-off-again romantic relationship over the years.
+Lately, she's been a regular extended cast member of the core Batman titles and a regular co-star of Nightwing alongside Dick Grayson, with whom she's had an on-again-off-again romantic relationship over the years, which these days is way on again.